-To identify the variety of sources listed in the guide, numerous searches were completed using the University of Hawaii's Voyager database.
+To identify the variety of sources listed in the guide, numerous searches were completed using the University of Hawaii's online catalog.
 Subject term searches included:

 Online databases for the Hawaiʻi State Library, Bishop Museum Archives and Library, the Hawaii State Archives, Hawaiian Historical Society and Hawaiian Mission Children's Society Library were broadly searched using the terms "tattoo" "traditional Hawaiian tattooing" and "kākau uhi."